Yipara logoYipara

 Common Cat Dental Conditions

 Is your cat showing signs of dental problems?
-Bad breath, red gums, drooling, or difficulty eating can all indicate dental disease.
+Bad breath, red gums, drooling, or difficulty eating can all indicate dental concerns.
 Here are the most common dental conditions our AI can flag patterns commonly associated with.
 Also try our dog dental photo analysis tool or cat ear photo analysis tool or cat nose photo analysis tool.

-Cat Tooth Infection (Tooth Abscess)
+Cat Tooth Infection (Tooth Root Abscess)

-A cat tooth infection occurs when bacteria invade the tooth root, often through advanced periodontal disease or a fractured tooth.
+A cat tooth infection occurs when bacteria invade the tooth root, often through advanced dental concerns or a fractured tooth.
 The telltale signs include facial swelling (usually on one side), eye discharge on the affected side — a symptom unique to cats that many owners don't connect to dental problems — bad breath, drooling, and refusal to eat.
 Cat tooth infection symptoms also include pawing at the mouth and head tilting.
-Treatment typically requires extraction under anesthesia, with antibiotics prescribed before and after.
+Treatment typically requires extraction under anesthesia, with medication prescribed before and after.
 Cat tooth infection treatment cost varies from $300-$1,500 depending on complexity.
 Left untreated, the infection can spread to the jawbone or bloodstream.

 Tartar & Plaque Buildup

 Tartar (calculus) forms when plaque hardens on cat teeth, appearing as yellow, brown, or gray crusty deposits along the gum line.
 Cats that don't receive regular dental care can develop heavy tartar that covers entire teeth.
-While tartar itself isn't directly painful, it harbors bacteria that cause gum disease, tooth infections, and stomatitis.
+While tartar itself isn't directly painful, it harbors bacteria that cause gum concerns, tooth infections, and severe mouth inflammation.
 Cats with tartar buildup often have persistent bad breath and may develop red, inflamed gums where the tartar meets the gum tissue.
 Once hardened, tartar cannot be removed by brushing — professional dental cleaning under anesthesia is required.
 Prevention through daily brushing and dental treats is far easier than treatment.

 Broken or Fractured Teeth